mishika12/-Classification-of-Tweets-into-Troll-Comments-using-NLP/README.md

  ### <ins> Methodology

 The dataset uses a given training sample of tweets and labels, where label '1' denotes the tweet is racist/sexist and label '0' denotes the tweet is not racist/sexist.
-The project aims to develop a predictive model that classifies the tweets as trolls/ not trolls using Natural Language Processing techniques.
+The project aims to develop a predictive model that analyzes the tweets using Natural Language Processing techniques and classifies them into Trolls/ No trolls using classification algorithms like Logistic Regression, Random Forest, Naive Bayes, XGBoost.